Ashutosh00710/github-readme-activity-graph/README.md

     <img src="https://emoji.gg/assets/emoji/5643_github_octocat.png" height=100></img>
 </p>

-A dynamically generated activity graph to show your GitHub activities.
+A dynamically generated activity graph to show your GitHub activities of last 31 days.

 ## How to Use ? 🤔